Aqaba Petra And The South, Jordan Travel Guide

 Beyond the main attractions, Aqaba is a few less-visited spots that present unique experiences.

-This truly unique dive site saw the Jordanian military intentionally sinking several vehicles, including tanks, an anti-aircraft gun, and a helicopter, to create an artificial reef.
-This unusual collection now attracts marine life and makes for an interesting exploration for divers.
+This truly unique dive site saw the Jordanian military intentionally sinking several vehicles, including tanks, an anti-aircraft gun, and a helicopter, to form an artificial reef.
+This unusual collection now attracts ocean life and makes for an interesting exploration for divers.
 It offers an amazing experience for both experienced divers and those doing introductory dives.
 The vehicles are positioned for easy swimming through them, providing a distinct diving experience not found in many other locations.

 The Red Sea and Aqaba Marine Park reveal stunning underwater ecosystems, ideal for divers and snorkelers.